 Your Dedicated Workers’ Compensation Attorneys

 Our Buffalo, NY workers’ compensation lawyer speaks with injured workers about how to file a claim and ensure that they receive the benefits they are entitled to.
 Getting injured on the job is an incident that should be taken seriously, and workers should not hesitate to report the accident in addition to filing an official report.
-Not reporting what happened right away, it may jeopardize your chances of being approved for workers’ compensation benefits.
+Not reporting what happened right away may jeopardize your chances of being approved for workers’ compensation benefits.
 Contact Hurwitz, Whitcher & Molloy today to schedule a consultation.
+We fight for clients in Buffalo, Niagra Falls, and surrounding areas.

 Filing a Report With Your Employer

-As a workers’ compensation lawyer in Buffalo, NY may emphasize during a phone consultation, it is important that you file an incident report for your injuries shortly afterward.
+You must file an incident report for your injuries shortly after the accident.
 In fact, the very same day would be ideal.
 Your employer may then send you to an appointed physician for an exam and treatment plan.
 This should be covered by your employer and not come out of your pocket.

 Some states may require that you submit a notice to your employer in writing about the accident, while others may permit a verbal notice.
-If you did report the incident via writing, request a copy from your employer and share it with us at Hurwitz, Whitcher & Molloy, LLP so we have as much information as possible.
+If you did report the incident via writing, request a copy from your employer and share it with us.

 Keeping Up With Doctor’s Orders